-Modern CMS and wide verities of the template files produce the error message when the software not able to find the content on the server.
+Modern CMS and wide verities of the template files produce the error message when the software cannot find the content on the server.
 The script error automatically creates the page in the background.
-Some error pages would have the error message, and some will be fully blank.
+Some error pages would have the error message, and some will be entirely blank.
 The error pages need to be identified as early as possible to fix them.

 2) Orphan Page

 The orphan pages are the pages with no link from other pages of your site.
 Due to this fact, they are not discoverable while crawling your website by a search engine.
 Even the visitor who visits your site would never be able to reach the Orphan pages.
 The search engine crawler would never get to know such a page exists.
-So, you need to know how to find all links on a website.
+So, you need to know how to show all website pages.

 It will not appear in the search engine result until it is linked to some adequate pages.
 As a consequence, your page will never get visitors.
-Your website pages must link to one another or at least add them to the sitemap so that the search engine knows that there are pages in the background that need to be crawled and also knows about list all pages on a website.
+Your website pages must link to one another or add them to the sitemap so that the search engine knows that there are pages in the background that need to be crawled and knows about checking all pages on a website.

-Examples of Orphan pages are typo error, duplicate pages, syntax errors, expires content, pages created for A/B Testing, promotional landing pages, page created during the migration of the site, etc.
+Examples of Orphan pages are typo errors, duplicate pages, syntax errors, expired content, pages created for A/B Testing, promotional landing pages, pages created during the site’s migration, etc.

 3) Dead-End Pages

 Dead-end pages are one-way directional pages.
-Once the user reaches the end page, he/she has only one choice, to close the page and move to another site or go to the previous page.
+Once the user reaches the end page, they have only one choice, to close the page and move to another site or go to the previous page.
 The dead-end page will not have any call to action or link to the other pages.
 Nothing is found on such pages.

 It means you are losing your traffic from this page.
 People will be confused when they reach the dead-end page.
 They wonder what next to do on the site.
 Eventually, they will pass the page and close the window.
-Dead-end pages impact the search engine ranking as your users are leaving your site.
-You should know about these pages and take some action to redesign them or add some information, call to action so that people will stay on the website longer.
+Dead-end pages impact the search engine ranking as your users leave your site.
+You should know about these pages and take some action to redesign them or add some information or call to action so that people will stay on the website longer.

-How To Find All Pages on a Website?
+How To Find All Pages on a Domain?

-In this section, we will introduce some practical ways to find all available pages on website:
+In this section, we will introduce some practical ways to help you figure out how to view all website pages:

 1- Using Your Sitemap File

-Your sitemap would help you when analyzing all of your web pages.
+The first way to get all website pages is to take advantage of your Sitemap.
 If you do not have a sitemap, a sitemap generator can help you to generate one for yourself.
-Everything you need to do is enter your domain name and the sitemap will be generated for you.
+You need to enter your domain name, and the Sitemap will be generated for you.

-You may need to count manually either one by one or copy the XML to an Excel sheet and count it if the count is not shown on the Sitemap.
+You may need to manually count either one by one or copy the XML to an Excel sheet and count it if the count is not shown on the Sitemap.
 So you can also use online Sitemap or link checker tools for this purpose when the size of the site is smaller.
-As you can see, using your sitemap file helps you how to find all pages on a website.
+As you can see, using your sitemap file helps you find all pages on a domain.

 2- Find All Pages on a Website Using Your CMS